Skip to main content

 Additional information

-Schools in Bali, expect smaller class sizes and a transient community with 40-50% student turnover annually, fostering a diverse global environment.
+Expect smaller class sizes, higher teacher to student ratio and a transient community with 40-50% student turnover annually.

-Explore the essential aspects to weigh when selecting an ideal school, including considerations about school environment, community dynamics, specialized education for diverse needs, tutoring options, commuting logistics, and more.
+Explore the essential aspects to weigh when selecting an ideal school, including considerations about school environment, community dynamics, specialized education for diverse needs, tutoring options, commuting, and more.

 Subscribe to Our Newsletter